In this section

 Commit to increasing all forms of diversity on Queensland Government boards.

-LAQ does not appoint its own Board members however the current Board includes a Board member that identifies as Aboriginal & Torres Strait Islander (20%) and also has 40% women.
+LAQ does not appoint its own Board members however the current Board includes a Board member that identifies as Aboriginal & Torres Strait Islander (20%).

 Promote the Multicultural Queensland Charter to government agency staff and consider its principles when developing policies or providing services.